 My Go-To Genealogy Trick for Relatives Who “Disappear”

-This approach only works for people who lived long enough to apply for a Social Security number after 1936.
-When it applies, it is one of the strongest identity-bridging tools we have.
+I have solved this type of case more than once using a record that is often overlooked in U.S. genealogy: the Social Security application, also known as the SS-5.
+This approach applies only to individuals who lived long enough to apply for a Social Security number after 1936.
+When it applies, it is one of the most reliable tools available for reconnecting identities.

 Why the SS-5 Form Is Genealogical Gold

-When the Social Security program launched in the mid-1930s, applicants were required to complete an SS-5 form.
+When the Social Security program began in the mid-1930s, applicants were required to complete a detailed form.
 This was not a casual document.
-It asked for detailed personal information, including:
+It collected key identifying information, including full name, date and place of birth, parents’ names, and current employment details.

 The mother’s first name and maiden name are usually correct